 1. List SEVEN healthy lifestyle habits and how they can improve your

 life, using no more than 70 words.

 Your summary must be written in point form .

-2. BEWARE: Only one fact per point will be marked.
-If you include two
+2. Number your sentences from 1 to 7.

 3. Write only ONE point per sentence.

 4. Use your OWN words as far as possible.

 5. Indicate the total number of words you have used in brackets at the

 6. end of your summary.